iot-for-all/iotc-cpm-sample/README.md

 By default, the application only converts raw data to standard integers or floating point number using usual conversion from bytes.

 >e.g.
 Device sends 1 byte with value 0x32.
-This will result in a telemetry field with value 50.
+This will result in a telemetry item with value 50.

 However some manufacturers have custom data encoding mainly to include extra information when targeting propertary platforms.